Home isolation and COVID-19

 Home isolation for COVID-19 keeps people with COVID-19 away from other people who are not infected with the virus.
 If you are in home isolation, you should stay there until it is safe to be around others.

-Coronavirus disease 2019 (COVID-19) is a respiratory illness that causes fever, coughing, and shortness of breath.
-COVID-19 is highly infectious, an...Read Article Now Book Mark Article
+Coronavirus disease 2019 (COVID-19) is a viral respiratory illness that causes fever, coughing, and shortness of breath, but many other symptoms can ...Read Article Now Book Mark Article

 How to Isolate from Other People